 The UBS Puerto Rico network of UBS Funds was built over many years.
 The brokerage firm’s business plan was to dominate and control all aspects of the Puerto Rico credit market.
 UBS Puerto Rico was a consultant to the Government Development Bank of Puerto Rico and the government of the Commonwealth of Puerto Rico, underwriter of Puerto Rico bonds, issuer of the UBS Funds, and controlled the secondary market trading of the UBS Funds.
 The UBS Funds became the depository of many Puerto Rico bonds that UBS Puerto Rico purchased in connection with its underwriting business.
 UBS Puerto Rico used leverage to enhance the yields of the UBS Funds and attract investors.
 UBS Puerto Rico management pushed its brokers to sell and to encourage investors to hold on to the UBS Funds.
 Many UBS Puerto Rico brokers encouraged investors to take out loans and unwittingly double the leverage risk they were exposed.
 It has been estimated that 9 out of 10 investors in Puerto Rico own the UBS Funds.
 In August 2013, a series of downgrades of Puerto Rico credit markets, bad news, excessive concentration, and margin calls predictably resulted in the collapse of the “house of cards;” i.e., the UBS Funds.

-The UBS Puerto Rico Stockbrokers' recommendations that Claimant "switch" and then "to hold" the balance of the UBS Funds in her account after she paid off the loan, a point in time when the risk of loss was at its greatest in the life of the accounts, were in violation of FINRA Rules of Conduct 2110, 2111 (f/k/a 2310) and 2120, which state2110.
-Standards of Commercial Honor and Principles of Trade
+The UBS Puerto Rico Stockbrokers’ recommendations that Claimant “switch” and then “to hold” the balance of the UBS Funds in her account after she paid off the loan, a point in time when the risk of loss was at its greatest in the life of the accounts, were in violation of FINRA Rules of Conduct 2110, 2111 (f/k/a 2310) and 2120, which state

-A member, in the conduct of its business, shall observe high standards of commercial honor and just and equitable principles of trade.2111.
-Suitability
+A member, in the conduct of its business, shall observe high standards of commercial honor and just and equitable principles of trade.